- Wake Forest University School of Law, J.D., 1987, Moot Court Board

 - Serving as Past Chairman of the Ohio State Bar Association Taxation Committee

 - Serving as Past Chairman of the Columbus Bar Association State Tax Committee

 - Appointed by the Speaker of the House to the Committee To Study Motor Fuel Tax Funding of Highways

 - Served as Member of the Board for Ohio Public Expenditure Council

 - Served as lead counsel on numerous cases at the Ohio Supreme Court and Ohio Board of Tax Appeals

-Tony is a member of the Ohio State Bar Association and the Institute for Professionals in Taxation.
+Tony is a member of the Ohio State Bar Association.

 Tony has presented a wide variety of state and local tax topics to the Ohio Society of Certified Public Accountants, the Ohio State Bar Association, the American Petroleum Institute, the Ohio Manufacturers Association, the Ohio Petroleum Marketers and Convenience Store Association, the Ohio Oil and Gas Association, COST, the Institute for Professionals in Taxation and the Ohio Chamber of Commerce.